MJoergen/formal/fetch/README.md

 f_wb_ack_delay_max   : assume always {f_wb_ack_delay <= 2};
 ```

-Then we have the requirement that when CYC is low, then STB must be low too.
+Then we have the requirement that when `CYC` is low, then `STB` must be low too.
-And we also must have that after CYC goes low, so must ACK.
+And we also must have that after `CYC` goes low, so must `ACK`.
 This last
 constraint prevents the slave from responding combinatorially.
 These
 constraints are written as:
 ```